coteditor/CotEditor/CONTRIBUTING.md

 You have two options for adding a new localization to CotEditor.
 Choose one of them depending on your knowledge and preferences:

-- Option 1: Add a new localization in Xcode by yourself and make a pull request (for those who get used to git and Xcode projects):
+- Option 1: Add a new localization in Xcode by yourself and make a pull request (for those who are familiar with git and Xcode projects):
     - Open CotEditor.xcodeproj in Xcode, go to Project > CotEditor > Info > Localizations, and add your language to the table.
 Then, the new language you added will automatically appear in the string catalogs.
     - CotEditor uses the String Catalog format (.xcstrings), introduced in 2023.
 To add localization to each string catalog file, select your language and fill in the corresponding cells in the table.
 Cf. [Localizing and varying text with a string catalog](https://developer.apple.com/documentation/xcode/localizing-and-varying-text-with-a-string-catalog)
     - You can find the string catalogs to localize under: